 Pieces: at this level will include elements of the above at each grade and will be basic and relatively short in length (often approx. 16-32 bars).
 Players will be expected to display a clear focused sound and clear articulation including attention to some subtlety of articulation including staccato and accents for example.
-They should show the ability to play fluently at an appropriate tempo with a developing sense of shape and line including ligado and "bending strings" to an accurate, stylistically aware pitch.
+They should show the ability to play fluently at an appropriate tempo with a developing sense of shape and line.
 Players should also display a good basic level of fretting control, stamina and dynamic range.
-The concept of a stylistically aware tone should be introduced at this grade with the character of the piece given convincingly.
+The concept of a stylistically aware tone should be introduced at this grade with the character of the piece given convincingly